1ucas/moto-game/README.md

 # Food Rush - Delivery Racing Game

-A 3D delivery racing game built with Three.js where you play as a motorcycle courier making deliveries across a vibrant city.
-Race against the clock to earn as much money as possible in 3 minutes!
+A multiplayer 3D delivery racing game built with Three.js where you play as a motorcycle courier making deliveries across a vibrant city.
+Race against the clock to earn as much money as possible in 3 minutes while seeing other players on the map!

 ## Play the Game

+**Server Required:** This game requires a multiplayer server to run.
+See the [Backend Setup](#backend-multiplayer-server) section below.

-Open `index.html` in a modern web browser.
-No build step required.
+Once the server is running, open the game in a modern web browser.

 ### Controls